Update: Genetic causes of hereditary pancreatic cancer: BRCA and beyond

 - Discuss the benefits and risks of screening with their doctor.
 Screening should be performed by a facility that is experienced with screening for pancreatic cancer.
 The recommended age for considering screening depends on a person’s family history of pancreatic cancer and varies by type of gene mutation.

-- : (): Consider pancreatic cancer screening by MRCP or EUS every 1-2 years beginning at age 30-35 or 10 years younger than the earliest pancreatic cancer in the family.
+- : (): Consider pancreatic cancer screening by MRCP or EUS every 1-2 years, beginning at ages 30-35 or 10 years younger than the earliest pancreatic cancer in the family.

 - CDKN2A: Consider pancreatic cancer screening beginning at age 40 or 10 years earlier than the earliest pancreatic cancer diagnosis in the family.

-NCCN guidelines recommend that people with an inherited mutation in one of the following genes and a family history of cancer "consider pancreatic cancer screening" with MRCP or EUS beginning at age 50 or 10 years earlier than the earliest pancreatic cancer diagnosis in the family: , , , , , , , , .
+NCCN guidelines recommend that people with an in one of the following genes and a family history of cancer "consider pancreatic cancer screening" with MRCP or EUS, beginning at age 50 or 10 years earlier than the earliest pancreatic cancer diagnosis in the family: , , , , , , , , .

 American Society for Gastrointestinal Endoscopy (ASGE) Guidelines